-CHAP in-hospital visits are currently on hold due to the COVID-19 pandemic.
+CHAP is slowly beginning to return to in-hospital programs and a break due to the COVID-19 pandemic.
+Each week, our teaching artists visit 3 different floors of Oregon Health and Science University (OHSU) Doernbecher Children’s Hospital, holding space for children and families to be creative and delivering art supplies to children’s bedsides.
 Prior to the pandemic, CHAP teaching artists facilitated over 50 hours of healing art adventures for children and families in hospitals and medical centers throughout the Portland-metro area every week.
+CHAP expects to return to at least that level in 2023.

 CHAP was founded in 2006 by visionary artist, Frank Etxaniz, and dedicated philanthropist, Charlie Swindells.

 Frank recognized the need for children and families at OHSU Doernbecher Children’s Hospital to experience the incredible healing power of art.
 With a suitcase full of art supplies, he started visiting the hospital weekly to ensure that children and families could express their personal creativity during some of the most stressful times of their lives.

 Since then, CHAP has brought the healing power of art to tens of thousands of children in hospitals throughout the Portland-metro area.
 At CHAP, children are known for their creativity and ingenuity – never by their disease, diagnosis, or disability.
 In every healing art interaction, CHAP brings an array of materials designed to spark any imagination.

 We bring creative, messy fun into places that are sterile by necessity.

 CHAP programs have grown to 15 locations across the OHSU campus, Shriners Hospital for Children, Providence St. Vincent Medical Center, and more.